New Music Release: A Small Quagmire by Thrill Behind Barks

 Haunted Mixtape Roundup!

-Thank goodness I’m here!
-Check out these free mixtapes for hours of terrifying soundscapes.
+Check out these free haunted mixtapes for hours of terrifying soundscapes!

-And don’t forget to visit my haunted bandcamp page for even more weird tunes, all 100% free to stream and download.
+And don’t forget to visit my Jason Herrboldt and Timewitch Bandcamp pages for even more weird tunes, all 100% free to stream and download.

 Happy haunting!